PDLP: A Practical First-Order Method for Large-Scale Linear Programming: Practical algorithmic improvements

 Algorithm~\ref{alg:practical-algorithm} presents pseudo-code for PDLP.
 We modify the step sizes, add restarts, dynamically update the primal weights, and use multithreading.
 Before running Algorithm~\ref{alg:practical-algorithm} we apply diagonal preconditioning.

 \paragraph{Periodic checks of restarts and termination criteria} There are some minor differences between the pseudo-code and the actual code.
-In particular, we only evaluate the restart or termination criteria (Line~\ref{line:restart-or-termination}) every $64$ iterations.
+In particular, we only evaluate the restart or termination criteria (Line~\ref{line:restart-or-termination}) every $64$ iterations\footnote{Condition (iii) of the restart criteria is checked every iteration.}.
 This reduces the associated overhead of these evaluations with minimal impact on the total number of iterations.
 We also check the termination criteria before beginning the algorithm and if we detect a numerical error.

-\paragraph{Step size choice.} The convergence analysis \cite[Equation (15)]{chambolle2016ergodic} of standard PDHG~\eqref{eq:standard-pdhg} relies on a small constant step size
+\paragraph{Step size choice.} The convergence analysis \cite[Equation (15)]{chambolle2016ergodic} of standard PDHG~\eqref{eq:specialized-pdhg} relies on a small constant step size